 HONORS & AWARDS

-Few, unique, safe: design for a better life.
+Few, unique, safe: Design for a better life.

 Ten rules for good design.

-Good design is innovative
+Good design is inventive

-2. Good design makes a product usable
+2. Good design makes a product useful

-3. Good design is aesthetic
+3. Good design is beautiful

 4. Good design makes a product understandable